 People’s perceptions of the brand are wrong or outdated.

-To match up consumer perceptions with a business correctly, branding may need refreshing to ensure current offerings are prominently and clearly communicated.
+To match up to consumer perceptions with a business correctly, branding may need refreshing to ensure current offerings are prominently and clearly communicated.

 You’ve changed direction.